actoron/jadex/docs/mkdocs-ng/docs/tools/05 Security Settings.md

 Entering passwords of individual platforms becomes quickly tedious when the number of platforms increases, because if the network should consist of n platforms, in each platform n-1 passwords have to be deposited.
 In this case, it is more convenient to use a network name and password combination that all platforms of the network share.
 In this case only entry has to be made in each of the n platforms.
 Entering a network name and password can be done by using the input fields and pressing the 'Add' button.
 Removal can again be achieved by using the popup menu (as shown below).

+### Setting up a trusted network

+To be able to test if it works, reset the password settings by deleting the *<platformname>.settings.xml* file.
+When you now start the second platform it will generate a different password and also no longers knows about the first platform's password.
+Therefore chat communication between the two platforms will be disabled.

 ![05 Security Settings @network\_rem.png](network_rem.png)

+In the text fields at the bottom, enter a network name of your choice and click 'Add'.
+Add the same network name in the second platform.
+Instead of having separate passwords for each platform, the security network settings allow establishing a group of platforms that allow access to each other.
+While not strictly necessary, you can also add a password for the network.
+You can also add multiple networks for platforms that should be present in more than one group.
+As long as two platforms share a at least one network name with the same password (or no password for both), they will allow restricted communication.